shubhamch-er/git-demo-shubham-chaudhary/README.md

 1. `git push` > pushes the code to remote
 1. `git tag <release_version>` > creates a new tag locally
 1. `git push origin <release_version>` > pushes the tag to remote.
+1. `git commit -am "Any Meaningful Message"` > adds and commit at the same time.
+NOTE: Works only if the file is modified and not newly created.